28 Self-Care Tips To Boost Your Recovery Over Love Addiction

 By Jim Hall, MS, Love Addiction Specialist

-Individuals with love addiction can have major impairments with self-care-- particularly when entangled in a romantic (addictive) relationship with someone critical, cold, or emotionally unavailable.
+Love addicts have major impairments with self-care-- particularly when entangled in a romantic (addictive) relationship with someone critical, cold, or emotionally unavailable.

 And yet, self-care is a key component to a healthful life and relationship happiness.
 The issue of Self-Care in relationships is enormous-- and is one of the primary core issues for love addicts.

 Self-care and recovery go hand in hand.
-It is a practice or act of nurturing and caring for oneself, by consciously making choices that contribute to one's health and well-being.
+It is a practice or act of nurturing and caring for oneself by consciously making choices that contribute to one's health and well-being.

 Having love addiction, the lack of self-care can show up in many ways- here are a few examples: